Goliaten/rebuild-world-scrapper/characters/Akira.md

 - Decided to become a hunter after surviving 3rd monster attack on city[^8]
 - Didn't know how to read or write before meeting alpha[^9]
 - Goes to sleep early. [^10] Knows how to hide himself to go to sleep. [^11]
+- Could have woken up to a robber stealing from him. [^12]